MPiya/Gaming-Market-Place/README.md

 # Features

-1. **Efficient Product and Order Organization:** Seamlessly organize your products and orders for enhanced efficiency in managing your business operations.
+1. **Efficient Product and Order Organization:**  organize your products and orders for enhanced efficiency in managing your business operations.

 2. **Intuitive User Interface:** Enjoy a user-friendly interface designed to simplify navigation and streamline your workflow, ensuring a hassle-free experience for users at every level of expertise.